deliveroo/deliveroo.engineering/_posts/2022-01-19-the-emergence-and-evolution-of-analytics-engineering-at-deliveroo.md

 Around the time we passed around 1000 scripts in our twice daily SQL transformations pipeline, we spun up an “infrastructure” team within BI to specialise in said pipeline.

-There were two final and important factors that elevated the need for what we now know as our analytics engineering team beyond doubt.
+There were two final and important factors that elevated the need for what we now know as our Analytics Engineering team beyond doubt.
 BI was merged into a rapidly growing data science org, and it was becoming quickly evident that our commitment to put data science and analytics at the centre of everything we did was increasingly out-pacing our ability to maintain and build adequate, reliable data sets.
 The evolution of what was data engineering into a data services team that owned and maintained our Kafka deployment created a vacuum around our analytics platform tools.